Polymers, plastics, and polyvinyl chloride used in electric wires are called "insulators" that do not conduct electricity.

 What about semiconductors?
 They do not have as many free electrons as metals, but they do have the property of ejecting free electrons when energy is applied to them from the outside.
 Depending on materials and manufacturing methods, it is also possible to create semiconductors with many free electrons (n-type semiconductors) and semiconductors with many holes (p-type semiconductors), which are the counterpart of electrons (p-type semiconductors).

-By combining these two types of semiconductors, it is possible to make a diode that allows current to flow in only one direction, or a transistor that controls the flow of current only when it is desired.
-When a diode allows current to flow in one direction but not the other that acts as an insulator and does not permit current to flow.
-In other words, a "semiconductor" can be a conductor like a metal or an insulator.
+By combining these two types of semiconductors, it is possible to create a diode that allows current to flow in only one direction, or a transistor that controls the flow of current only when desired.
+For a diode, when current is blocked in a particular direction, it acts as an insulator and does not permit current to flow.
+In other words, a "semiconductor" can behave like a metal (a conductor) or an insulator depending on the conditions.

 Insulator Breakdown Condition

 Insulators secure our lives daily, however they have limitations.
-If excessive voltages are applied to the insulators, insulator breakdown will occur.
+If excessive voltages are applied to the insulators, dielectric breakdown will occur.
 Semiconductors emit free electrons as energy is applied.
-Due to their atomic-level structure, insulators emit free electrons when energy above a specific voltage is applied.
+Due to their atomic-level structure, insulators release free electrons when subjected to energy exceeding a specific voltage threshold.

 Electrostatic Charge and Discharge